Kwaku60/Briteverify_verification/README.md

 This repo comes complete with a dockererized rails api--with a few bugs.
 It is your job to clone this repo, build the docker image, and find the bugs.
 In the below sections are an itemized list of tasks we'd like you to complete before submitting the challenge.
 Additionally, if you find that too easy and are looking for an extra challenge, we encourage you to try out the bonus tasks!
 They are, of course, in no way required and will not reflect against you.

+## Overall Challenge:
+A lot of my time was spent on what surrounded the code.
+I learned how to set up a docker container and understand the logs, set up a ruby environment, basic ruby syntax (since this was my first time with it) ,and setting up postgres.

+# Lost some time in task 1 as I wanted to prevent an invalid email from being created in the DB, not just have an invalid value for the verification_status key… Was a bit of a tough point viewing the data passing between controller and model in the console- tried using the docker logger at one point for this.
+# I’m familiar with the MVC structure- but jumping into ruby was a bit of an obstacle, lost time and pseudocode the remaining tasks.
+That said if I had the ruby foundation this would be complete...

 ## The Solution

 Given this clone repo, we ask that you push into your own github account.
 Then create a PR with all of the changes you made so it is easy for us to see the work you've put into this challenge.
 Feel free to document any changes via comments, writing your own README, etc.